derekrjohnson/Jira-VM-Automation/README.md

 4. Schedule this script to run every day through the task scheduler of your choice.
 (My deployment is a Ninja scheduled script running on a automation server.)

-⚠️ **Warning:** This repository is intended for production.
-Test implementations should be carried out in the designated test repository.

 ### 📄 DetermineRisk($issue) ###

 This function assesses cybersecurity, financial, compliance, and reputation risks.
 It categorizes vendors as trivial, critical, or moderate.